Ariustamael/ArthroMeasure-Knee/README.md

-# ArthroMeasure - Knee
-**High-fidelity TKA preoperative alignment analysis.**
+ARTHROMEASURE - KNEE
+Preoperative TKA Planning & Alignment Analysis Suite

 ArthroMeasure - Knee is a high-precision clinical drafting tool designed for orthopaedic surgeons and researchers.
-It enables the detailed analysis of long-axis lower limb radiographs, moving beyond traditional measurements to provide comprehensive alignment phenotyping using the MacDessi CPAK framework.
+It enables detailed analysis of long-axis lower limb radiographs, providing comprehensive alignment phenotyping using the MacDessi CPAK framework.

-📥 Loading a Case

-To bypass hospital firewalls that block standard file uploads, ArthroMeasure supports three import methods:
+    WORKSPACE OPERATIONS (The Study Window)

+The main viewer is designed for high-magnification precision and flexibility within restricted hospital IT environments.

+LOADING A CASE:

     LOAD STUDY: Click the central dash-box to select a file from your local drive.

-	CAPTURE WINDOW: Click this button to select your PACS or imaging software window.
+    CAPTURE WINDOW: Select your PACS or imaging software window.
 The app will capture a high-resolution snapshot directly from your screen.

-	PASTE (CTRL + V): Use any screen-snip tool (e.g., Win + Shift + S) to copy an image from your PACS, then simply press Ctrl + V anywhere on the app to load it instantly.
+    PASTE (CTRL + V): Use a screen-snip tool (e.g., Win + Shift + S) to copy an image from your PACS, then press Ctrl + V on the app to load it instantly.

-🕹️ Navigation & Interaction HUD

-Once a study is loaded, use these commands to navigate:
+NAVIGATION & INTERACTION:

-	SCROLL: Zoom in/out.
-Landmark markers are anatomically anchored; they scale 1:1 with the image to maintain accuracy at any magnification.
+    SCROLL: Zoom in and out.
+Markers scale 1:1 with the image to maintain accuracy.

     RIGHT-CLICK + DRAG: Pan across the long-axis image.

-	360° RADIAL HANDLE: Hover over any landmark to see the white resize handle.
-Drag this handle from any angle to scale the marker.
-The handle becomes a "Ghost Handle" (40% translucent) when clicked to ensure cortical edges remain visible.
+    360 RADIAL HANDLE: Hover over any landmark to see the white resize handle.
+    Drag this from any angle to scale the marker.
+The handle becomes a "Ghost Handle" (40% translucent) when clicked to keep the bone visible.

-🔘 Functional Buttons
+FUNCTIONAL BUTTONS:

-	TOP RIGHT (Reset icon): Completely clears the current study and resets all landmark data, returning the app to the initial load screen.
+    TOP RIGHT (Reset Icon): Clears the study and all landmark data.

-	 BOTTOM RIGHT (Maximize icon): Instantly resets the zoom and pan to fit the entire radiograph within the viewing window.
+    BOTTOM RIGHT (Maximize Icon): Resets zoom/pan to fit the image to the window.

-📋 Clinical Workflow
+    CLINICAL WORKFLOW

-	Limb Lateralization: Select Left or Right in the sidebar.
-This calibrates the aHKA mathematical logic to ensure Varus/Valgus values are correctly signed.
+    LATERALIZATION: Select "Left" or "Right" in the sidebar to calibrate the mathematical logic for Varus/Valgus signing.

-	Acquisition: Follow the prompted 10-point sequence:
+    ACQUISITION: Follow the prompted 10-point sequence:

         P1: Center of Femoral Head (best-fit circle).

         P2 & P3: Proximal & Distal Femoral Shaft (medullary centers).

-		P4: Femoral Knee Center (apex of intercondylar notch).
+        P4: Femoral Knee Center (intercondylar notch apex).

         MFC & LFC: Medial & Lateral Femoral Condyles (most distal points).

         P5: Tibial Knee Center (midpoint of tibial spines).

         MTP & LTP: Medial & Lateral Tibial Plateaus (articular centers).

         P6: Ankle Center (talar dome midpoint).

-	Refinement: Hover over sidebar landmarks to highlight bone points; use radial handles to fit markers to anatomy.
+    REFINEMENT: Hover over sidebar landmark names to pulse the corresponding point on the image; use radial handles to fit markers to anatomy.

-	Diagnostic Analysis: Review the unified 7-row clinical table and the automated MacDessi CPAK classification (Type I - IX).
+    ANALYSIS: Review the unified 7-row clinical table and CPAK classification.

-	Data Export: Click "Export Study" to copy the full clinical report to the clipboard.
+    EXPORT: Click "Export Study" to copy the full report to your clipboard.

-📐 Clinical Metrics Output
+    CLINICAL METRICS OUTPUT

     HKA: Hip-Knee-Ankle Angle (Mechanical Alignment)

     AMA: Anatomic-Mechanical Angle (VCA/Jig Planning)

     mLDFA: Mechanical Lateral Distal Femoral Angle

     mMPTA: Mechanical Medial Proximal Tibial Angle

     JLCA: Joint Line Congruency Angle

-	aHKA: Arithmetic HKA (Constitutional Bony Alignment)
+    aHKA: Arithmetic HKA (Constitutional/Bony Alignment)

     JLO: Joint Line Obliquity (Global Joint Tilt)

-	CPAK: MacDessi Phenotype Classification (Type and Clinical Description)
+    CPAK: MacDessi Phenotype Classification (Type I - IX)

-🛠️ Technical Stack
+    TECHNICAL SPECIFICATIONS

     Framework: React 19

     Styling: Tailwind CSS 4

     Icons: Lucide-React

     Build Tool: Vite

-Disclaimer: ArthroMeasure - Knee is intended for research and educational purposes only.
+DISCLAIMER: ArthroMeasure - Knee is intended for research and educational purposes only.
 All clinical decisions must be made based on comprehensive professional evaluation by a qualified medical professional.